 This tutorial will show the best way to learn SQL Server and explain everything about the language.
 This includes an SQL tutorial for beginners on creating, altering, and deleting databases and tables.
 DML, DDL statements, Built-in functions, etc.

 SQL is to communicate or query against relational databases.
 According to ANSI, it is the standard language for Relational database management systems.
-The definition goes like this, SQL is a Structured Query Language that lets you select, access, control, and manipulate the data present in a database.
-Select is the most common statement that we used in queries.
+The definition goes like this: SQL is a Structured Query Language that lets you select, access, control, and manipulate the data in a database.
+Select is the most common statement that we use in queries.